 Medical practitioners should take a careful history when evaluating for a central retinal vein occlusion.
 Any mention of the risk factors noted earlier should raise suspicion for a vein occlusion.
 As with any sudden loss of vision, ophthalmology should be consulted as soon as possible.
 The medical practitioner should assess visual acuity, pupil constriction, and intraocular pressure of both eyes.
 Treatment should be directed by ophthalmology.

-After diagnosis of a CRVO, a multitude of medical disciplines may need to be involved in the care of the patient.
+After a diagnosis of a CRVO, a multitude of medical disciplines may need to be involved in the care of the patient.
 If the decreased vision disables the patient, physical and occupational therapy may need to get involved.
 Depending on the underlying cause of the CRVO, specialists including but not limited to hematology/oncology, endocrinology, obstetrics, cardiology, neurology, rheumatology, or infectious disease may need to evaluate the patient.
 Regardless of the etiology, the patient should follow up with his or her ophthalmologist and primary care provider regularly to help control risk factors and to prevent future complications.

 |||Woo SC,Lip GY,Lip PL, Associations of retinal artery occlusion and retinal vein occlusion to mortality, stroke, and myocardial infarction: a systematic review.
 Eye (London, England).
 2016 Aug; [PubMed PMID: 27256303]|